Rick Snyder: 2010

 Snyder competed with Oakland County Sheriff Mike Bouchard, state Senator Tom George, United States Congressman Pete Hoekstra, and Michigan Attorney General Mike Cox as candidates for the Republican gubernatorial nomination.
 Bill Ford Jr., chairman of the Ford Motor Company, endorsed Snyder for the Republican nomination for governor.
 He campaigned as "pro-life, pro-Second Amendment, [and] pro-family," with a focus on the economy.
 His campaign emphasized his experience in growing business and creating jobs in the private sector, saying that his opponents were mainly career politicians.
-Snyder favors the standard exceptions on abortion for rape, incest, and saving the life of the mother (he signed legislation banning partial birth abortion in October 2011); he opposes federal funding of abortions; he would not ban embryonic stem cell research; he supports upholding traditional marriage, but would allow civil unions.
+Snyder favors the standard exceptions on abortion for rape, incest, and saving the life of the mother (he signed legislation banning partial birth abortion in October 2011); he opposes federal funding of abortions; he would not ban embryonic stem cell research; is opposed to same-sex marriage but would allow civil unions.

 In August 2010, Snyder won the primary to secure the Republican nomination with a plurality of 36% of the vote.
 In the general election in November, Snyder faced Democratic nominee Virg Bernero, the mayor of Lansing, and three minor party candidates.
 In October 2010, Snyder's campaign total exceeded $11.6 million, outpacing his opponent.
 Snyder released his tax returns for 2007 and 2008.
 Snyder won with 58% of the vote.
 With Snyder's election in 2010, Republicans gained a majority in the Michigan House and increased the Republican majority held in the Michigan Senate.
 Snyder was the first Certified Public Accountant (CPA) to be elected governor of the state and at the time, the only CPA to serve as a governor in the United States.